 Help in The Selection of People Analytics Vendors

-The CHRO must participate in the selection of a people analytics solution.
+The CHRO of the future must participate in the selection of a people analytics solution.
 Once a vendor is selected, the CHRO should be actively involved in the relationship.
 They must ensure that the vendor and business will continue to create mutual value.
 For example, by co-sponsoring efforts to get new innovations, while also supporting the vendor in its initiatives to garner more customers (such as through customer reference programs).